I'm an evolutionary ecologist with broad interests in spatial genetics, dispersal, habitat use and selection, and management.

 I completed my PhD in evolutionary ecology and landscape genetics at the University of Lyon in the Biometry and Evolutionary Biology laboratory under the supervision of Dr. Sébastien Devillard and Dr. Sandrine Ruette working on the coexistence of the pine marten and the stone marten.

-In January 2017, I started a position as a Post-doctoral fellow at the University of Montreal with the James Lab using spatial genetics to characterize spruce budworm (Choristoneura fumiferana) dispersal.
+In January 2017, I started a position as a Post-doctoral fellow at the University of Montreal with the James Lab using spatial genetics to characterize spruce budworm (Choristoneura fumiferana) genetic connectivity.

 Post-doctoral research fellow

 Université de Montréal